YRITTÄJÄ, tule mukaan omiesi pariin! Liity Yrittäjiin.

 One successful hack of a social media account could cause considerable damage to a business, particularly if the company’s marketing efforts are almost dependent on social networks like Facebook.
 Criminals are constantly seeking new ways to access social media usernames and passwords.
 We recently reported on the author Petteri Järvinen’s warnings about scams.

-The National Cyber Security agency, part of the Finnish Transport and Communications Agency, has drawn up guidelines for protecting social media accounts.
+The National Cyber Security Centre, part of the Finnish Transport and Communications Agency, has drawn up guidelines for protecting social media accounts.

 The guidelines highlight the importance of using complex passwords.
 A password must be long and complex enough to prevent it being guessed or hacked easily.
 You should use a separate password for each app or website.
 So: make sure you do not use the same password in the same place twice.